heron-solver/heron/doc/examples/A320-Autobrake.md

 VR-reach time delayed by 3. on time-S implies liftoff
 ```

 Autobrake activates whenever it was previously armed along with ground spoilers, and airspeed has exceeded 72 kt.
-Should takeoff be rejected (clock `RTO`), brakes will be applied `BRK-apply` and V1 will not be reached in the future.
-Otherwise, reaching V1 prevents from rejecting takeoff.
+We define a race condition between brake application and reaching V1 speed: should takeoff be rejected (clock `RTO`), brakes will be applied `BRK-apply` and V1 will not be reached in the future; otherwise, reaching V1 prevents from rejecting takeoff.
 ```
 // Autobrake
 SPLR-arm strictly precedes AUTOBRK-on